sinak/stripe-blog-posts/1 - Pizzanet.md

 Amusingly, Domino's actually doing just that.
 Working with a company called EON Corp they were building a graphical UI for pizza ordering.
 As far as I was able to tell, that effort never saw the light of day.

 ###11 days earlier
-Pizza Hut and SCO were very close to making eCommerce history.
-Eleven days before the PR blast and one day before the first Pizza was delivered, a company called NetMarket made the first recorded  eCommerce transaction.
-At around noon of August 11th 1994, Phil Brandenberger of Philadelphia ordered the Sting album “Ten Summoner’s Tales” from NetMarket.com for $12.48, marking the first eCommerce transaction in Internet history.
+Pizza Hut and SCO were very close to making Internet history.
+Eleven days before the PR blast and one day before the first Pizza was delivered, a company called NetMarket made the first recorded  ecommerce transaction.
+At around noon of August 11th 1994, Phil Brandenberger of Philadelphia ordered the Sting album “Ten Summoner’s Tales” from NetMarket.com for $12.48, marking the first ecommerce transaction in Internet history.

 That transaction required some determination.
 NetMarket, founded by Daniel Kohn and Guy Fernald, had ported a version of ViaCrypt PGP for their servers, and published their public key.
 To make a purchase, Phil Brandenberger had to install PGP on his local Unix machine (Windows and Mac were not supported), compile X Mosaic using custom scripts that enabled PGP encryption, and then send his own public key to NetMarket.